-- A woman sustained a fractured vertebra in a car accident.
-She was hospitalized, wore a back brace, and was unable to bend from the waist.
-She, too, was found not to have suffered a serious injury.
-She received nothing for pain and suffering.
+- After fracturing a vertebra in a car accident, a woman was hospitalized, wore a back brace, and was unable to bend from the waist.
+It was also determined that her injury wasn't "serious," and she received nothing for her pain and suffering.